alvesalexsander/whatsappButton/README.md

 These are the basic building informations about whatsappButton.js plugin.
 <br>Please, feel free to download and explore more about it.
 <br>If you have any tips, report or compliment(or complain) to add, do not hesitate to contact us.
-You can e-mail the author at: alvesalexsander@live.com OR contato@alexsanderalves.com
+<br>You can e-mail the author at: alvesalexsander@live.com OR contato@alexsanderalves.com

 ------------------------------------------------

+## User Interface